Characters of Final Fantasy X and X-2: Cast creation and influences

-The character designer from Final Fantasy X and X-2 is Tetsuya Nomura.
+Tetsuya Nomura was the character designer for Final Fantasy X and X-2.
 Since art director Yusuke Naora convinced the Square staff to make Final Fantasy X an Asian-themed game, Nomura designed the characters to give them an Asian look.
 Nomura first illustrated the characters' faces and started adding details upon receiving information from the staff.
-Since the PlayStation 2's capabilities allowed to feature multiple details, Nomura did so with characters and asked the staff to make them consistent.
-The hardest part from his work involved making the characters' clothes identical between full motion scenes and in-game parts.
+Since the PlayStation 2's capabilities allowed for featuring more detail, Nomura did so with the characters and asked the staff to make them consistent.
+The hardest part of his work involved making the characters' clothes identical between full motion scenes and in-game.

-Nomura has expressed after designing serious and moody main characters for Final Fantasy VII and VIII, he wanted to give Tidus a cheerful attitude and appearance, which is reflected in the name Nojima chose for him (Tiida is the Okinawan word for "Sun").
+Nomura has expressed that after designing serious and moody main characters for Final Fantasy VII and VIII, he wanted to give Tidus a cheerful attitude and appearance.
+This is reflected in the name Nojima chose for him, as Tiida is the Okinawan word for "sun".
 Nomura has also mentioned a contrast between the lead male and female protagonists was established by Yuna's name meaning "night" in Okinawan.
-Since Tidus did not originate from Spira, his outfit was made stand out from the ones from world's inhabitants.
+Since Tidus did not originate from Spira, his outfit was made to stand out from those of the world's inhabitants.
 Nomura also placed image colors to each main character to give hints regarding their personalities.
-Since both the player and the main character find themselves in a new world, Nojima wanted Tidus' understanding of the world to reflect the player's progress in the game, a connection that allowed the player to advance Tidus' first-person narration of most of Final Fantasy X.
+Since both the player and the main character find themselves in a new world, Nojima wanted Tidus' understanding of the world to reflect the player's progress, a connection that allowed the player to advance Tidus' first-person narration of most of Final Fantasy X.

 Sub-character chief designer Fumi Nakashima's focus was to ensure that characters from different regions and cultures bore distinctive characteristics in their clothing styles, so that they could be quickly and easily identified as members of their respective sub-groups.
-For example, she has said that the masks and goggles of the Al Bhed give the group a "strange and eccentric" appearance, while the attire of the Ronso lend to them being able to easily engage in battle.
+For example, she has said that the masks and goggles of the Al Bhed give them a "strange and eccentric" appearance, while the Ronso's attire lend to them being able to easily engage in battle.